Remove Elements

 Tip

-If you are unfamiliar with the concept of "parent" and "child" elements, see Understanding Content Structures.
+If you are unfamiliar with the concept of "parent" and "child" elements, see Parent and child relationships in structured content.

 -